 Running with a homogenous crowd?
 Ears ringing in that echo chamber?
 The new moon in #StrongerTogether Sagittarius could send those self-imposed walls a-tumbling down.
 Diversity takes the spotlight at this unifying new moon.
 Make a point of reaching across any self-imposed blocks or boundaries and mingle multiculturally, especially while Sagittarius season is still in effect through December 21.

+Say it loud and say it proud!
 These days, it’s blessedly easy to share your thoughts and ideas across the digital universe.
 Sagittarius happens to be the sign that rules publishing, and this new moon calls the slumbering media-makers out of hiding.
 Nowadays, we don’t have to wait for a major publishing house to offer us a book deal to get our novels or manifestos in print.
-Print-on-demand is all the rage with services like Lulu.com or Amazon’s Createspace (we used it ourselves for our own 2018 Planetary Planners this year!).
+Print-on-demand is all the rage with services like Lulu.com or Amazon’s Createspace.
 This new moon is big for bloggers; anyone wishing to join the blogosphere should harness the lunar power of this new moon to get started on Tumblr, YouTube, WordPress, SquareSpace, Wix…the list goes on.
 Got a niche?
 Start talking to the select few who share your offbeat passion.
 But look out: planting an idea under this new moon could start a sweeping new trend by the summer, when the Sagittarius full moon rolls around.

 Sagittarius rules the hips and thighs and this energizing new moon may send us straight to the dance floor to shake a tail-feather like it was going out of style.
 Since most of us spend our days seated at desks, stiff hips are an epidemic in our sedentary culture.
 Here are some hip-opening exercises to bring back your sway and swagger.
 Creatively blocked?
 Stand up and do some hip circles—a belly dancing move that just involves planting your feet and rotating your hips in 360-degree arcs.
 Many believe that this movement gets us in touch with our wild, root-chakra energy and helps the kundalini life-force energy move upward, igniting divine inspiration.
 And if it doesn’t, most of us sedentary souls will still enjoy a good stretch—so no harm can come from trying!
 As Shakira put it, hips don’t lie, so get yours aligned and find your truth!